 Furthermore, the active participation of communities and the establishment of adequate warning systems are key factors for the successful implementation of the SNGRC.
 They are also aligned with the seventh objective of the Sendai Framework, which aims to significantly improve, by 2030, public access to multi-hazard early warning systems and disaster risk information and assessments.

-Therefore, the main challenge of our project is to design a warning system that is accessible, understandable, and reliable for communities, even in the event of a failure of warning message dissemination infrastructure.
+Therefore, the main challenge of the project is to design a warning system that is accessible, understandable, and reliable for communities, even in the event of a failure of warning message dissemination infrastructure.
 This system will need to bridge the gap between traditional and modern systems, integrate multiple languages and cultural practices, and operate effectively in a context marked by poverty, isolation, and fragile infrastructure.

 Solution